Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 ```

 is an example for how to visualize the vertical wind at the end of a simple mountain-wave simulation performed with the script introduced above.
-Once again, the directory which the output file has been saved to is given as an additional argument to the script.
 The resulting plot is displayed below.

 ![](examples/results/periodic_hill.svg)